K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 The configuration for the major classes is shown in the Class Diagram below.
 The important controller, service, and DAO were displayed in the process excluding the model, exception, and utility.
 >![api_platform_dorojuso_07]

-picture.
+picture 1.
 Class Diagram of Road Name Address Service

 The Base Controller defines various exceptions.
 Once the DoroJusoController has control over road name address retrieval, DoroJusoService is responsible for business logic.
 The DoroJusomanagerController, with the DoroJusoConroller, inherits the BaseController, controls the registration, modification, and deletion services (API) to manage road name addresses, and is responsible for the business logic of the DoroJusoManager Service.